COVID-19, hybrid meetings, and the future

 —James Somers, New Yorker, How the Artificial-Intelligence Program AlphaZero Mastered Its Games

 From “knowing” nothing about the game, in four hours the program became the strongest chess player in the world.
-AlphaZero also taught itself in a few hours to become the world’s best Go and shogi player.
+AlphaZero also taught itself to become the world’s best Go and shogi player in a few hours.

 I was shocked watching AlphaZero’s tenth game with Stockfish, the strongest open-source chess engine in the world.